 Even though recreational marijuana is now legal, you can still face marijuana charges if you commit certain offenses.
 For example, if you possess more than one ounce of marijuana, you can be charged with a crime.
 While you can legally transfer or give away a small amount of marijuana to someone else, you cannot sell marijuana under this law.

 People who were previously convicted of low-level marijuana offenses will be able to petition the court for a set aside (also referred to as expungement) of their records beginning on July 12, 2021.
-Expungement means that the records related to the marijuana DUI conviction would be removed from your record, however, Arizona does not have expungement laws.
+Marijuana expungement means that the records related to the marijuana DUI conviction would be removed from your record.

 - Possession, use, or transportation of 2 1/2 ounces or less of marijuana

 - Possession, transportation, or cultivation of up to six marijuana plants

 - Possession, transportation, or use of marijuana paraphernalia

 If you have a past marijuana conviction on your record, you should talk to the attorneys at Shah Law Firm about seeking an expungement.

 Get Help from Shah Law Firm to fight a Marijuana DUI Charge

 If you are facing any type of marijuana charge or a marijuana DUI, you should talk to the experienced criminal defense lawyers at Shah Law Firm.